 Starting well and the early years

-- Only a small fraction (3.2%) of births in South Australia are to women aged 19 years or less, while one in five (20.8%) of births are to women aged 35 years or older.
+- Only a small fraction (2.4%) of births in South Australia are to women aged 19 years or less, while around one in five (21.3%) of births are to women aged 35 years or older.

 - Around 1 in 13 (7.7%) of South Australians are aware that a woman should take folic acid before pregnancy, and in the first three months of pregnancy, to reduce her chance of having a baby with spina bifida.
 The level of awareness in the community of the benefits of folic acid before and during pregnancy has decreased substantially over recent years.

-- Over four in five (80.8%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is significantly lower, at 53.4%.
+- Over three quarters (78.2%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is significantly lower, at 56.5%.

-- One in seven (14.5%) women who give birth in South Australia report being smokers at their first antenatal visit.
-The corresponding rate for Aboriginal women is significantly higher at 51.5%.
+- One in eight (12.5%) women who give birth in South Australia report being smokers at their first antenatal visit.
+The corresponding rate for Aboriginal women is higher at 48.4%.

-- There has been a significant increase in the prevalence of gestational diabetes among women who give birth in South Australia over the last decade, and now affects 8.2% of women who give birth.
+- There has been a more than doubling in the prevalence of gestational diabetes among women who give birth in South Australia over the last decade, a condition that now affects 10.4% of women who give birth.

 - Over a quarter (28.0%) of women in South Australia who give birth are overweight during their pregnancy and a similar proportion (24.4%) are recorded as being obese.

-- There are over 20,000 people born in South Australia every year into a total population of 1.7 million, representing a crude birth rate of 12.1 births per 1000 population.
+- Around 20,000 people are born in South Australia every year into a total population of 1.7 million, representing a crude birth rate of 11.5 births per 1000 population.
 The crude birth rate in South Australia has been declining since 2008.

-- The average birthweight of liveborn babies in South Australia is 3,327 grams, while around one in 14 (7.2%) babies are liveborn with low birthweight, a higher rate than the 6.4% nationally.
+- The average birthweight of liveborn babies in South Australia is 3,324 grams, while around one in 14 (7.1%) babies are liveborn with low birthweight (<2,500g), a higher rate than the 6.5% nationally.

 - Over half (57.8%) of South Australian children receive a fourth year developmental health check assessing their physical health, general wellbeing, and development.

-- Over nine in ten (91.3%) of children aged five years in South Australia are fully immunised.
-Full vaccination coverage for Aboriginal children by age five has increased substantially over recent years, and is now above the overall state figure, at 92.1%.
+- Over nine in ten (93.5%) of children aged five years in South Australia are fully immunised.
+Full vaccination coverage for Aboriginal children at age five has increased substantially over recent years and is now at 93.0%, comparable to the overall state figure.